7 Things You Can't Say About China - February 18th, Hour 2

 I forgot to mention that part.

-Is missing the critical code.
+$4.7 trillion just missing the critical code.

 We have no idea how they spend the money.

-I mean, it's just so so outrageous.
+I mean, it's just so, so outrageous.

-It's it's it's beyond anything I've ever seen.
+It's beyond anything I've ever seen.

-You know, the millions of instances where social security fraud is in the database.
+You know, the millions of instances where Social Security fraud is in the database.

-That they have discovered that there are more people on Social Security's eligibility list than there are actual Americans.
+You know, you've got literally, and this is mind-numbing too, that they have discovered that there are more people on Social Security's eligibility list than there are actual Americans.

 And in other words, millions more eligible recipients than living Americans.